Legal advice for cyclists

 Should you be unfortunate enough to be involved in a collision or crash, make sure that the solicitors you use have long-standing partnerships with leading treatment and rehabilitation providers, cycle specialist accident investigators and barristers who specialise in this area of work.
 They can even help when the other parties involved in the road traffic collision are uninsured or untraceable.

-When you invest in cycle insurance from the ETA, you enjoy a host of benefits including new-for-old replacement (whatever the age of your bike), protection against accidental damage, third party cover up to £1m and free legal advice.
-The Good Shopping Guide this year nominated us Britain’s most ethical insurance company.
-If you have any questions about cycling and the law, you can contact our dedicated helpline on 0845 389 1050.
+When you invest in cycle insurance from the ETA, you enjoy a host of benefits including new-for-old replacement (whatever the age of your bike), protection against accidental damage, third party cover up to £5 m and free legal advice.
+The ETA is a name you can trust; after all, The Good Shopping Guide names us as an ethical company.
+If you have any questions about cycling and the law, you can contact our dedicated helpline on 0345 389 1050.

-We’ve transformed Cycling and the Law into a free e-book, making it even easier to read, download and share this handy guide for cyclists.
+We’ve also transformed Cycling and the Law into an e-book, making it even easier to read and share this handy guide for cyclists.

-Just click here or on the front cover (right) and you’ll have full access to the e-book.
+Just click here or on the image to the right to download your free copy.